avakian439/dndcontent/Main Information/Cities/Outer Heaven/People/Elara 'Ironheart' Vancroft.md

 #### Connections & Resources:
 *   **Key allies or rivals:** Her closest confidant and old friend is [[Kaelen 'Ironhand' Stonefist]], with whom she often shares a quiet drink at [[The Cloud's Edge]].
 She has extensive contacts within [[The Adventurer's Guild Hall - Outer Heaven]] and a network of informants among the various airship crews and planar travelers.
-*   **Notable possessions or skills:** Wields a masterwork longsword, [["Heartseeker"]] which she rarely draws but keeps meticulously maintained.
+*   **Notable possessions or skills:** Wields a masterwork longsword, [[Heartseeker]] which she rarely draws but keeps meticulously maintained.
 Possesses an encyclopedic knowledge of planar lore and monster weaknesses, and an uncanny ability to assess an adventurer's true capabilities.

 #### Current Situation & Hooks:
 *   **What they are currently doing or struggling with:** Elara is currently overseeing the Guild's efforts to stabilize several newly discovered planar rifts, a task made more complex by the recent disappearance of a key expedition to Xylos (as per '[[Crystalline Lament]]' quest).
 She's struggling to find reliable teams willing to undertake such dangerous, dimension-hopping missions.